nmichlo/norfair-go/README.md

 ---

-> **⚠️ Disclaimer:** This is an unofficial Go port of Python's [norfair](https://github.com/tryolabs/norfair) object tracking library.
+> **Disclaimer:** This is an unofficial Go port of Python's [norfair](https://github.com/tryolabs/norfair) object tracking library.
 This project is **NOT** affiliated with, endorsed by, or associated with Tryolabs or the original norfair development team.
 All credit for the original design and algorithms goes to the original norfair authors.

 ---